ZupIT/beagle/flutter/readme.md

 }
 ```

-### 3. Rendering a remote view
+### 3. Rendering a remote widget
-To render a Beagle View, you must use the component `BeagleWidget` which is provided by the Beagle Library.
+To render a Beagle Widget, you must use the component `BeagleWidget` which is provided by the Beagle Library.
 This widget
 requires a single parameter, the `screenRequest`, which specifies the request to fetch the first server-driven view of
 the flow.
 See the example below: